Why do some people suffer from diabetes?

 Prediabetes is not yet a disease, but it does present all the risks of developing into type 2 diabetes.
 Unfortunately, prediabetes is not an isolated disorder.

-In the United States, 78 million people are affected by prediabetes.
-Out of 310 million people, that’s more than a quarter of Americans.
-Some 80% of these 78 million people are likely to develop type 2 diabetes.
-We should also remember that there is much less support for medical expenses in the US.
-This means that prediabetes is therefore not only a health issue, but also an economic one for a world superpower.
+In the United States, 96 million people are affected by prediabetes.
+Out of a population of 328 million in 2019, this represents 30% of Americans.
+80% of these 96 million people are likely to become type 2 diabetics.
+Remember that in this country, medical expenses are much less covered.
+Prediabetes is therefore not only a health issue, but also an economic one for the world’s most powerful country.

 The good news is that prediabetes can be diagnosed early and steps can be taken to prevent the onset of type 2 diabetes.